LazyCyborg/tmseegpy/README.md

 ## Initial Data Loading and Setup
 1. Load raw data from Neurone format
 2. Set random seed (42)
-3. Create events from trigger channel ('STI 014' for the Bittium system we usedf)
+3. Create events from trigger channel ('STI 014' for the Bittium system we used)
 4. Remove non-EEG channels (e.g., EMG1 or similar)

 ## Stage 1: Initial TMS Artifact Handling